| Title: | Probabilistic Time Series Forecasting |

 The Seatbelts dataset from the datasets package.

-) with 192 rows and 8 columns.
+An object of class mts (inherits from ts) with 192 rows and 8 columns.

 Harvey, A.C.
 (1989).
 Forecasting, Structural Time Series Models and the Kalman Filter.
 Cambridge University Press, pp. 519–523.